electronicdreamplant/electronicdreamplant.github.io/_france/2026-06-27-moving-logistics.md

 We achieved a new milestone yesterday in clearing our loft, and things are gradually being added to my old (now unused) office to minimise the chaos.
 Still a long way to go yet.

-Mind you, suddenly becoming physically very active after many months of being so sedentary with working at home means I in real pain most of the time at the moment.
+Mind you, suddenly becoming physically very active after many months of being so sedentary with working at home means I'm in real pain most of the time at the moment.
 I'll be pleased when this is all over.

 ## Customs frustrations
 Brexit continues to deliver problems for everyone ten years after it came into force, and for us this is amplified by our wanting to bring our car across with us.